 So, I just want to add some words to Eric's speech.
-First of all, if you talk about the corporate book, the overall nature of the book, it's quite short and we can see the ability of our customers to repay the loan very often.
-Secondly, the nature of the customers' business, mostly retailers and retail chains, and, as we've just said in our presentation, our concentration in Moscow and Moscow Region.
-We also see that there are no tendencies that customer demand is going down, or people started to buy smaller amount of products and so on.
+First of all if you talk about the corporate book, the overall nature of the book, it's quite short and we can see the ability of our customers to repay the loan very often.
+So, also the nature of the business in terms of the retailers and retail chains and, as we just addressed in our presentation, our concentration in Moscow and Moscow Region, we also see that there is no tendencies that customer demand is going down, or people started to buy smaller amount of products for their needs and so on.